Visiting Professor for Critical Theory and Social Analysis

 High School Marquartstein (Bavaria), Abitur/Diploma, 1972

 Jan Rehmann holds two doctorates in Philosophy (Ph.D. and Habilitation) and is an internationally recognized critical theorist and social analyst.
 He has been teaching social theories, philosophy and modern languages (French and German) at Union Theological Seminary since 1998.
 He also teaches philosophy at the Free University in Berlin.
-His publications comprise nine monographs (four in German, three in English, two in Italian), five edited books and over 70 essays, chapters and dictionary entries.
+His publications comprise several monographs, edited books and numerous essays, chapters and dictionary entries.
 In 2012, his book Max Weber: Modernisierung als passive Revolution received an award for the promotion of excellent publications in the Humanities and Social Sciences by the Börsenverein des deutschen Buchhandels.

-Social Justice — Philosophical Foundations, Religious History, Current Struggles (Spring 2014).
+Social Justice — Philosophical Foundations, Structures of Injustice, Current Struggles” (Spring 2017).